 - i.
 Call to Order

 - ii.
 Roll Call

 - iii.
 Correspondence

-- The City of Lawndale has appointed Councilmember Pat Kearny to the Board of Trustees for a two-year term.
+- The City of Hawthorne has appointed Councilmember Alex Monteiro as its representative on the Board of Trustees

 - iv.
 Public Comments

-1. Receive and File the 2022-2023 Independent Auditor's Annual Financial Report for the Los Angeles County West Vector Control District
+1. Receive and File the 2023-2024 Independent Auditor's Annual Financial Report for the Los Angeles County West Vector Control District